 B. Event scoring

 - A leader board is filled out at the conclusion of a CKA event (in the photo below, the 2015 Gate City Classic).
-The board is compiled after review of angler CPR submissions, and angler placement is filled out to indicate the angler’s event standings (in the “Rank” column in red ink on right, below).
-CKA now uses the TourneyX page for each event in the same way in order to tabulate scores.
+In the event we use an online submission system such as Tourneyx, the principle remains the same.
+The board is confirmed after review of angler CPR submissions, and angler placement indicates the angler’s event standings (in the “Rank” column in red ink on right, below).
+As noted above, CKA also uses the TourneyX page for each event in the same way in order to tabulate scores.

 2. The tournament board is then converted into a spread sheet that contains individual event standings, as seen below in an example from a different event (CKA Falls Lake, 2016, using the older 100 point scale):